t-mart/ispee/README.md

 conn-probe requires a configuration file that defines how it runs.
 A default configuration is given at [probes.yml](probes.yml) and this file will be automatically used in the Docker Compose application.

+Configuration is read once when the application starts.
+So, to update the configuration, restart the application.

 The schema for `probes.yml` is demonstrated by this example: